monarchwadia/conways-game-engine/changeblog/2020-04-25-adding-ts-and-jest.md

 # Strategy

+Typescript works pretty well with plain JavaScript.
+It is completely possible to gradually port JS over to TS one step at a time, rather than as a whole.
+So we will start porting JS over one small step at a time.

 I decided that I'd first install unit testing and fully test the project in plain Javascript.
 The little time I have right now to work on a personal project needs to be efficiently used, and any errors would leave an impact on the amount of time I have available to dedicate to my business.

 This current commit adds the HOW-I-DID-IT md file to this project.